Bumper (car): Bull bars

 Specialized bumpers, known as "bull bars" or "roo bars", protect vehicles in rural environments from collisions with large animals.
 However, studies have shown that such bars increase the threat of death and serious injury to pedestrians in urban environments, because the bull bar is rigid and transmits all force of a collision to the pedestrian, unlike a bumper, which absorbs some force and crumples.
 In the European Union, the sale of rigid metal bull bars that do not comply with the relevant pedestrian-protection safety standards has been banned.

 Off-road bumpers

-Off-road vehicles often utilize aftermarket off-road bumpers made of heavy gauge metal to improve clearance (height above terrain), maximize departure angles, clear larger tires, and ensure additional protection.
+Off-road vehicles often use aftermarket off-road bumpers made of heavy-gauge metal to improve ground clearance (height above the terrain), maximize departure angles, accommodate larger tires, and provide additional protection for the vehicle.
 Similar or identical to bull bars, off-road bumpers feature a rigid construction and do not absorb (by plastic deformation) any energy in a collision, which is more dangerous for pedestrians than factory plastic bumpers.
 The legality of the aftermarket off-road bumpers varies by jurisdiction.
+The United States federal bumper standard (49 CFR Part 581) sets impact and height requirements for passenger cars, meaning light trucks, SUVs, and multipurpose vehicles are exempt from those constraints.
+However, some cities or municipalities may have ordinances regarding off-road accessory guards or bumpers.